kontena/kontena/docs/using-kontena/image-registry.md

 $ kontena vault write REGISTRY_AUTH_PASSWORD <password>
 ```

-And then updating the service with auth secret to read it from vault:
+And then updating the service with the auth secret to read it from Vault:

 ```
 $ kontena service update --secret REGISTRY_AUTH_PASSWORD:AUTH_PASSWORD:env registry
 ```

-After the password has been set you should redeploy registry service:
+After the password has been set you should redeploy the registry service:

 ```
 $ kontena service deploy --force-deploy registry
 ```

-Login to registry using Docker client:
+Log in to registry using the Docker CLI:

 ```
 $ docker login -u admin -e not@val.id -p <registry_password> registry.<grid_name>.kontena.local